DataDog/kafka-kit/cmd/autothrottle/README.md

 # Overview
-Autothrottle is a service that looks for reassigning partition events (as part of a recovery or routine data movement) and dynamically applies broker replication throttles.
-This is done to run replications as fast as possible without starving out bandwidth from Kafka consumer clients.
+Autothrottle is a service that looks for partition reassignment events (as part of a broker replacement, scale up, storage rebalance, etc.) and dynamically sets broker replication throttles.
+The goal is to run replications as fast as possible without starving out bandwidth from Kafka consumer clients.

-It does this by running in a loop that looks up all topics undergoing replication, maps source vs destination broker involved, fetches metrics for each broker from the Datadog API, and calculates a throttle based on a map of known bandwidth limits specific to each instance type being observed.
-An updated throttle rate is determined at each loop interval and continuously applies the throttle to adapt to changes in workloads.
-Throttle rates are determined on a per replication path basis, as opposed to Kafka's out of the box tooling that sets a global inbound/outbound rate.
-Additionally, rather than wrapping the default Kafka CLI tools, the throttle is applied directly in ZooKeeper by autothrottle, mirroring the internals of Kafka's provided throttle rate mechanism.
-When no replication is occurring, autothrottle will clear all throttles across the cluster.
+Autothrottle does this by running a loop that looks up all topics undergoing replication, fetches metrics for each involved broker from the Datadog API, and calculates a throttle based on a configured table of known bandwidth limits specific to each instance according to its type.
+An updated throttle rate is determined at each loop interval and continuously applied in order to adapt bandwidth utilization to shifting workloads.
+Autothrottle always leaves a (configurable) bandwidth headroom to allow increased consumer consumption; if consumers demand more traffic and begin using up more of the headroom, autothrottle will back off the throttle rates.
+Conversely, if consumer traffic decreases while a reassignment is taking place, autothrottle will increase the replication bandwidth to minimize replication times.

-Additionally, autothrottle writes Datadog events at each check interval that detail what topics are undergoing replication, a list of all brokers involved, and throttle rates applied.
+In contrast to where Kafka's out of the box tooling allows users to manually set a static, global inbound and outbound rate, autothrottle determines path-optimal rates on an individual broker basis.
+It does this by building a graph of replication flows and individually calculating ideal transfer rates individually for inbound and outbound flow.
+This means that if a single broker is near saturation, it doesn't need to slow down the recovery pace of the entire replication group.
+This allows every broker to run right at target network utilization thresholds in any direction, minimizing recovery time and hotspots.

+All throttle control logic is applied directly to the cluster through ZooKeeper; autothrottle natively mirrors Kafka's throttle control implementation rather than wrapping CLI tools.

-Autothrottle is designed to work as a piggyback system that doesn't take ownership of your cluster, and can easily be overridden (through autothrottle via the admin API) or stopped safely at any time (allowing you to revert back to using off-the-shelf Kafka tools).
+Finally, autothrottle was designed to work as a piggyback system that doesn't take ownership of your cluster.
+It can easily be overridden (through the admin API), stopped safely at any time, or even outright disabled.
+This allows users to quickly revert to using other tools if desired.

 **Additional features**:
 - Configurable portion of free headroom available for use by replication (`--max-rate`)
 - Throttle rate change threshold to reduce propagating broker config updates (`--change-threshold`)
 - User-supplied map of instance type and capacity values (`--cap-map`)
+- Automatic throttle removal with periodic, cluster-wide cleanup
-- Ability to dynamically set fixed replication rates (via the HTTP API)
+- Ability to dynamically set override replication rates with broker level granularity (via the HTTP API)
+- Automatic fail-safe rates should loss of metrics visibility occur
+- Emits Datadog events at each check interval that detail what topics are undergoing replication, a list of all brokers involved, and throttle rates applied

 # Installation
 - `go get github.com/DataDog/kafka-kit/cmd/autothrottle`